Sigmanificient/csfml-handbook/index.md

 *CSFML - Simple and Fast Multimedia Library binding for C*

 :::{note}
-This website does not serve as the unofficial CSFML documentation.
+This website does not serve as the official CSFML documentation.
 :::

 A crafted guide for mastering CSFML graphics programming.